nf-core/eager/docs/output.md

 - `damage_manipulation/`

-  - `*{_pmdfiltered,}_trimmed.bam`: Reads whose ends have been trimmed to mitigate the effectts of aDNA damage, in BAM format.
+  - `*{_pmdfiltered,}_trimmed.bam`: Reads whose ends have been trimmed to mitigate the effects of aDNA damage, in BAM format.
   - `*{_pmdfiltered,}_trimmed.bam.{bai,csi}`: Index file corresponding to the BAM file.

 </details>

 [bamUtil trimBam](https://genome.sph.umich.edu/wiki/BamUtil) trims the end of reads in a SAM/BAM file, changing read ends to ‘N’ and quality to ‘!’, or by soft clipping (if command-line option, --clip is specified).
 By default reverse strands are reversed and then the left & right are trimmed.
 This means that --left actually trims from the right of the read in the SAM/BAM for reverse reads.

-Within nf-core/eager, when BAM trimming is activated alongside PMD filtering, trimming is performed on the PMD-filtered reads only.
+Within nf-core/eager, when BAM trimming is activated alongside PMD-filtering, trimming is performed on the PMD-filtered reads only.